jkenton/CapableOne/_posts/2023-05-16-bitchin-camaro.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EJylb5H_r68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-*I drive a bitchin' Camaro / And they have to ride the bus.*
+*Because I have a bitchin' Camaro / And they have to ride the bus.*

 [Ed: the best 3 minute lead-in to a 45 second song.]